poepoe3060/Odoo_Sale/README.md

 # Odoo-Sale
-This is source code for Invoicing and Delivery are Validated when confirm Odoo sale order.
+It inclues some customized modules for Odoo Sale.